The Most Dog-Friendly Ferry to All of Ireland

 Small Pets are Permitted on the Passenger Deck

-Unlike on some routes, if you’re travelling with a small pet on this route, you don’t need to leave them in a car.
+Unlike on some routes, if you’re travelling with a small pet on this route, you don’t need to leave them in a car or kennel.
 The number one reason why I’ve chosen this ferry as the most dog-friendly ferry is that small pets are allowed on the passenger deck with you!

 Dogs on ferry to Ireland